ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 	destructor: destroyEditor,
 } );

-// Remove and destroy given editor. await watchdog.remove( [ 'editor1' ] );
+// Removing and destroy given editor. await watchdog.remove( [ 'editor1' ] );

-// Get given item instance.
-const editor1 = watchdog.get( 'editor1' );
+// Getting given item instance. const editor1 = watchdog.get( 'editor1' );

-// Get given item state.
+// Getting given item state.
 const editor1State = watchdog.getState( 'editor1' );

-// Get the context state.
+// Getting the context state.
 const contextState = watchdog.state;

-// An event fired when the context watchdog catches the context-related error.
+// Listening to an event fired when the context watchdog catches the context-related error.
 // Note that the editor errors are not re-fired in the `ContextWatchdog#error`. watchdog.on( 'error', () => {} );

-// An event fired when the context is set back to the `ready` state (after it was in `error` state).
+// Listening to an event fired when the context is set back to the `ready` state (after it was in `error` state).
 // Similarly, this event is not thrown for internal editor instances. watchdog.on( 'restart', () => {} );
 ```